Gamepad usability issues

 With Doom 2, if you use the menu button, and select quit, with the controller, you're still required to press Y/N on the keyboard to exit.

-#20 Updated by skyjake almost 3 years ago
+#20 Updated by skyjake over 3 years ago

 - % Done changed from 55 to 0